googleforgames/agones/site/content/en/docs/Integration Patterns/high-density-gameservers.md

 `GameServer` from the `simple-game-server` `Fleet`.

 Whichever condition is met, once allocation is made against a `GameServer`, the `rooms` Counter will be incremented by one, thereby decrementing the available capacity of the `room` Counter on the `GameServer` instance.
-Once there is no available capacity on the most full `GameServer`, the allocation will look for the next least full `GameServer` to ensure packing across `GameServer` instances.
+Generally speaking, once there is no available capacity on the most full `GameServer`, the allocation will prioritise the next least full `GameServer` to ensure packing across `GameServer` instances.

 It will then be up to the game server process to decrement the `rooms` Counter via the SDK when a session comes to end, to increase the amount of available capacity within the `GameServer` instance.